2022 Annual Report

 Planting Seeds of Hope

-"I can’t go back in time and help my sister when she was struggling, but if our work can prevent even one death; if it can provide hope to someone who’s feeling hopeless, then it’s worth it.”
+"If our work can prevent even one death — if it can provide hope to someone who’s feeling hopeless, then it’s worth it.”

 Heartbroken by the loss of their daughter and sister, Debby, who died by suicide in 2005, today the Sercl family is putting their love to work by supporting local nonprofits dedicated to suicide prevention and mental health awareness.